MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

    - Select **Next**, and then assign this profile to targeted devices/users.

 > [!NOTE]
-> The 'WebProtection' key is not applicable for the Control Filter in the Supervised devices.
-If customer wants to disable the Web Protection in the supervised devices, they can remove the Control Filter profile.
+> The `WebProtection` key is not applicable for the Control filter in the list of supervised devices.
+If you want to disable web protection for supervised devices, you can remove the Control Filter profile.

 ## Configure network protection